backstage/backstage/docs/features/software-templates/writing-templates.md

 ### Custom step layouts

-If you find the default layout of the form in used in a particular step does not meet your needs then you can supply your own [custom step layout](./writing-custom-step-layouts.md).
+If you find that the default layout of the form used in a particular step does not meet your needs then you can supply your own [custom step layout](./writing-custom-step-layouts.md).

 ### Remove sections or fields based on feature flags